libcellml/docs-theory/potassium_channel.rst

 ==============================

 We now deal specifically with the application of the ion channel model discussed in :ref:`the previous chapter on ion gates theory<ion_gates>` to the Hodgkin and Huxley (HH) potassium channel.
-This theory is the basis for the practical modelling tutorial in :ref:`HH Tutorial 2<createPotassiumChannelModel>`.
+This theory is the basis for the practical modelling tutorial in :hh_tutorial:`HH Tutorial 2 <2>`.

 .. contents::
     :local: